 But being conscious about our choices is a start.
 It’s not enough, but I’m hopeful that it’s enough to at least get people started on thinking about how else they can get involved, or what else they can do to more actively change the world for the better, while still not necessarily having to give up their jobs to set up an NGO and start a mass protest (not unless more diplomatic means fail).

-The motivation behind the MUNI Market was never to push more needless consumption, but to create an avenue for learning and idea exchange among entrepreneurs and consumers, which would happen within the MUNI Meetups, on-stage interviews and demos that would take place during the event (but an upcoming blog post may reveal some startling information about our plans for the MUNI Market).
+The motivation behind the MUNI Market was never to push more needless consumption, but to create an avenue for learning and idea exchange among entrepreneurs and consumers, which would happen within the MUNI Meetups, on-stage interviews and demos that would take place during the event.

 Suffice it to say, the kind of change we seek to create does not require more shoppiiiiing (imagine saying that in a White Chicks kind of way), but more of a reconsideration of how we consume, what we consume, what we can do to make a bigger and bigger difference, and (take a deep breath for this one) how to not be bogged down by not wanting to make small tweaks in our lifestyle at all because we don’t think it serves anyone or won’t make a dent.